 Prince Charles and Princess Diana’s Australia and New Zealand tour is depicted quite accurately in terms of the dynamics between the two.
 While Diana is extremely popular with the people, Charles starts to feel a bit overshadowed.
 There is a scene where Diana makes a reference to Charles wearing cufflinks during their honeymoon, which were gifted to him by Camilla’s father; this actually happened.
 While they looked like a dream couple in public, their actual relationship behind the scenes is depicted quite realistically in the series.

 Season 4 also sees Michael Fagan’s break-in to the Buckingham Palace, details of which are not entirely accurate.
-Fagan was not contacted before including that incident in the storyline.
+Fagan was not contacted before, and that incident was not included in the storyline.
 According to him, it was not the first time that he slipped into the royal premises.
 The encounter between Fagan and the Queen in the series is a dramatization of what had happened.
 Fagan was not wrestled to the ground by the police but was escorted out of the Queen’s room, although he did spend three months in a psychiatric hospital, as the series reveals.
 He also claimed that the two never spoke about Margaret Thatcher.

 The Queen and Margaret Thatcher’s friendship was based on mutual admiration as they acknowledged the personal strength and grit each of them exemplified.
 The series shows a somewhat rocky relationship between the two.
 However, the season’s final encounter holds more weightage as far as their relationship’s authenticity is concerned, which continued till Thatcher’s death in 2013.